Rare Beauty

 Rare Beauty is an American cosmetics company founded by singer and actress Selena Gomez.
-Launched on September 3, 2020, the brand takes its name from Gomez’s third studio album, Rare (2020).
-Rare Beauty is sold through its official website and Sephora stores in multiple regions, including North America, Europe, Asia, and the Middle East.
+Launched on September 3, 2020, the brand takes its name from Gomez's third studio album, Rare (2020).
+Rare Beauty is sold through its official website, Sephora and Ulta Beauty stores in multiple regions, including North America, Europe, Asia, and the Middle East.

 As of 2024, Rare Beauty is valued at over US$2 billion.
 As of 2025, over $2.7 billion, by Fashion.
-Rare Beauty is among Sephora’s best-selling brands and is the fastest-growing celebrity beauty brand on social media.
+Rare Beauty is among Sephora's best-selling brands and is the fastest-growing celebrity beauty brand on social media.
 In 2024, Time recognized Rare Beauty as one of the most influential companies of the year.
 A portion of its sales supports the Rare Beauty Impact Fund, which provides funding for mental health initiatives.

+On February 1st of 2026, Rare Beauty became available at Ulta Beauty and expanded the availability of the brand.

 Background

 Rare Beauty was founded on February 22, 2019, by American singer and actress Selena Gomez.
 On February 4, 2020, she formally announced her company on social media.
 In its accompanying video, Gomez revealed that she had been working on the cosmetics line for the last two years and that she had "found the right partners and the right team — we now have 28 amazing people that are working for the brand."
 On the new venture, Gomez explained that Rare Beauty would encompass an entire lifestyle and that it "isn’t about how other people see you — it’s about how you see yourself.
 I want us all to stop comparing ourselves to each other and to start embracing our uniqueness.
 You are not defined by a photo, a like, or a comment.”
 She also emphasized that her "main purpose when I started Rare Beauty was to break down the unrealistic standards of beauty we see in society today," motivated by the "pressure on us to be “perfect.”